bercesadam/QuantumCircuitsinCompiler/README.md

-# |😾⟩ - Ket Cat

 <center><img src="logo.png" alt="Alt text" width="300"></center>

 |😾⟩, pronounced as “Ket Cat”, is fully `constexpr` C++ framework for simulating quantum systems: **logical quantum circuits** and **physical quantum mechanics** under a shared mathematical foundation.
-The project was originally named "|Ψ⟩CC — Quantum Circuits in Compiler" and began as a quantum circuit simulator: the original goal of the project was to evaluate quantum circuits at compile time, using constexpr C++ to compute the exact evolution of quantum state vectors under unitary gate operations.
+The project was originally named *'|Ψ⟩CC — Quantum Circuits in Compiler'* and began as a quantum circuit simulator: the original goal was to compute the evolution of quantum state vectors in constexpr time using unitary gate operations.
 Formally, this corresponds to solving the Schrödinger equation in a finite-dimensional Hilbert space using discrete unitary operators:

 $$
 |\psi_{n+1}\rangle = U_n |\psi_n\rangle
 $$

-Since this is mathematically equivalent to Schrödinger evolution under a piecewise-constant Hamiltonian, the existing linear algebra abstractions, state vector representations, and operator formalism naturally generalized to support physical quantum systems governed by:
+Since this is mathematically a special case of Schrödinger evolution under a piecewise-constant Hamiltonian, the existing linear algebra abstractions, state vector representations, and operator formalism naturally generalized to support the computation of time evolution of physical quantum systems described by the **time-dependent Schrödinger equation**:

 $$
 i\hbar \frac{\partial \psi(t)}{\partial t} = H(t)\psi(t)
 $$

 As a result, the project evolved from a quantum circuit simulator into a unified quantum simulation framework and capable of modeling both logical and physical quantum systems - currently supporting discretized, 1D cases.
 My main motivation was that I already had a strong, self-developed and fully constexpr math and linear algebra library in my hands, and I was seeking for more challenges.
-I have kept the original repo for historical purposes - the original |ψ⟩CC source code can be found under the tag v1.0.
+I have kept the original repo for historical purposes - the original |ψ⟩CC source code can be found under the tag v1.0, and hence I've kept also the original repo name even after the rebranding of the project.

 ## Conceptual Framework